csalazar24/ReceiptProcessor/README.md

   This package contains the business logic of the application.
 It includes service interfaces and their implementations that process receipts by applying the defined rules to calculate points.

 - **Model:**
-This package contains the domain models (POJOs or Java records) that represent the structure of receipts and items.
+This package contains the domain models as Java records that represent the structure of receipts and items.
 These classes define the schema used for JSON serialization and deserialization.

 - **Exceptions:**
-This package contains custom exception classes and global exception handlers that manage error conditions.
+This package contains a global exception handler that manages error conditions.
 These classes ensure that meaningful error responses are returned when issues occur during receipt processing.

 ## Features